andycranston/yesterday/README.md

 sudo apt install ncal
 ```

-Other Linux variants will have a different package (such as `yum` or `dnf`) - refer to your Linux distribution documentation.
+Other Linux variants will have a different package manager such as `yum` or `dnf` - refer to your Linux distribution documentation.

 ## Example run